University of the Philippines Tacloban: UP College Admission Test (UPCAT)

 Admission into the University of the Philippines' undergraduate programs is very competitive, with over 100,000 students taking the exam every year, with about 11,000 being accepted.
 To maintain its high standard of education and to maximize its limited resources, UP has had to limit slots for undergraduate admission to each campus and to its various degree programs by means of qualification through the University of the Philippines College Admission Test (UPCAT).

 Organization

-UPV Tacloban College (UPVTC) is divided into four academic divisions:
+UP Tacloban is divided into four academic divisions: